Constitution of the United States: Influences

-The Due Process Clause of the constitution was partly based on common law and on Magna Carta (1215), which had become a foundation of English liberty against arbitrary power wielded by a ruler.
+The U.S. Constitution was a federal one and was greatly influenced by the study of Magna Carta and other federations, both ancient and extant.
+The Due Process Clause of the Constitution was partly based on common law and on Magna Carta (1215), which had become a foundation of English liberty against arbitrary power wielded by a ruler.
+The idea of Separation of Powers inherent in the Constitution was largely inspired by eighteenth-century Enlightenment philosophers, such as Montesquieu and John Locke.

-Among the most prominent political theorists of the late eighteenth century were William Blackstone, John Locke, and Montesquieu.